bileto/cronner/README.md

 ### @cronner-period

-Not required but recomanded annotation which specifies period of task execution.
+Not required but recommended annotation which specifies period of task execution.
 The period is minimal time between two executions of the task.
-It's value can be anything what is acceptable for `strtotime()` method.
+It's value can be anything what is acceptable for `strtotime()` function.

 **Attention!** The value of this annotation must not contain any sign (+ or -).